-Autocallable Contingent Interest Barrier Notes with Daily Close Monitoring Knock-In Linked to the Least Performing of the Russell 2000® Index and the S&P 500® Index Due February 24, 2021
+Autocallable Contingent Interest Barrier Notes Linked to the Least Performing of the Dow Jones Industrial Average®, the Russell 2000® Index and the S&P 500® Index Due June 29, 2023

-The Toronto-Dominion Bank ("TD" or "we") has offered the Autocallable Contingent Interest Barrier Notes with Daily Close Monitoring Knock-In (the "Notes") linked to the least performing of the Russell 2000® Index and the S&P 500® Index (each, a "Reference Asset" and together, the "Reference Assets").
+The Toronto-Dominion Bank ("TD" or "we") has offered the Autocallable Contingent Interest Barrier Notes (the "Notes") linked to the least performing of the Dow Jones Industrial Average ®, the Russell 2000® Index and the S&P 500® Index (each, a "Reference Asset" and together, the "Reference Assets").

-The Notes will pay a Contingent Interest Payment on a Contingent Interest Payment Date (including the Maturity Date) at a per annum rate of 9.95% (the "Contingent Interest Rate") only if, on the related Contingent Interest Observation Date, the Closing Value of each Reference Asset is greater than or equal to its Contingent Interest Barrier Value, which is equal to 70.00% of its Initial Value.
-The Notes will be automatically called if, on any Call Observation Date, the Closing Value of each Reference Asset is greater than or equal to its Call Threshold Value.
-If the Notes are automatically called, on the first following Contingent Interest Payment Date"), we will pay a cash payment per Note equal to the Principal Amount, plus any Contingent Interest Payment otherwise due.
-No further amounts will be owed under the Notes.
-If the Notes are not automatically called, the amount we pay at maturity, in addition to any Contingent Interest Payment otherwise due, if anything, will depend on (1) whether a Barrier Event has occurred and (2) the Closing Value of each Reference Asset on its Final Valuation Date (each, its "Final Value").
-A "Barrier Event" will be deemed to have occurred if the Closing Value of any Reference Asset is less than its Barrier Value, which is equal to 70.00% of its Initial Value, on any Trading Day during the period from, but excluding, the Pricing Date to, and including, the Final Valuation Date (the "Monitoring Period").
-If the Notes are not automatically called, the amount we pay at maturity, in addition to any Contingent Interest Payment otherwise due, will be calculated as follows:
+The Notes will pay a Contingent Interest Payment on a Contingent Interest Payment Date (including the Maturity Date) at a per annum rate of 7.00% (the "Contingent Interest Rate") only if, on the related Contingent Interest Observation Date, the Closing Value of each Reference Asset is greater than or equal to its Contingent Interest Barrier Value, which is equal to 60.00% of its Initial Value.
+The Notes will be automatically called if, on any Call Observation Date, the Closing Value of each Reference Asset is greater than or equal to its Call Threshold Value, which is equal to 110.00% of its Initial Value.
+If the Notes are automatically called, on the first following Contingent Interest Payment Date (the "Call Payment Date"), we will pay a cash payment per Note equal to the Principal Amount, plus any Contingent Interest Payment otherwise due.
+No further amounts will be owed under the Notes are not automatically called, the amount we pay at maturity, in addition to any Contingent Interest Payment otherwise due, if anything, will depend on the Closing Value of each Reference Asset on its Final Valuation Date (each, its "Final Value") relative to its Barrier Value, which is equal to 60.00% of its Initial Value, calculated as follows: